dianatataru/Timema-SV-Methods/README.md

   --maxCores 12 \
   --vcf --giraffe --gfa --gbz
 ```
-Even with 100G, getting this error:
+Even with 100G, past the limit (107G), increase for 8 genomes.
+Getting this error:

 ```
 Got message from job at time 11-10-2025 17:18:07: Job used more disk than requested.
 For CWL, consider increasing the outdirMin requirement, otherwise, consider increasing the disk requirement.
 Job 'unzip_gz' kind-unzip_gz/instance-b62o1k6q v1 used 102.02% disk (1.9 GiB [2029998080B] used, 1.9 GiB [1989727325B] requested).